 Who qualifies for a laboratory exchange?

-University undergraduate and graduate students and postdoctoral scholars whose overseeing professor/PI is a member of the RCN (just ask your professor to join the RCN—it’s easy!).
+University undergraduate and graduate students and postdoctoral scholars, that are members of the RCN, and whose overseeing and host PIs are also members of the RCN (just ask your professor to join the RCN—it’s easy!).
 Students outside the United States are welcome to apply, so long as their application is in English.
 Students may apply for more than one laboratory exchange.

 How do I apply to receive funds for a laboratory exchange?